MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Create-IoT-Image/CreateBasicImage.md

 # Creating a Basic IoT Core Image
 To get started, we will detail the steps needed to create a basic Windows 10 IoT Core image and flash it onto a specific hardware device.

+**Note**
+1. The sample below uses 'C:\IoT\Workspaces\ContosoWS' as workspace.
+2. Contoso is the OEM name.
+3. ProductX is used as a sample product.

 ## Goals
 * Create a project using ADK Add-ons that can be used to create Windows 10 IoT Core images
 * Build a Full Flashable Update (FFU) file for a Windows 10 IoT Core test image